kwlzn/golinks/README.md

 # GoLinks

-A simple go links service for URL redirection.
+A dead simple go links service.

 ## Features

-- Create short, memorable links (e.g., `go/docs`) that redirect to longer URLs
+- Create short, memorable links (e.g., `go/docs`) that redirect to longer URLs.
-- Web interface to manage links
+- Web interface to manage links.
-- API endpoints for programmatic access
+- API endpoints for programmatic access.
-- SQLite (development) or PostgreSQL (production) database for storage
+- SQLite (development) or PostgreSQL (production) database for storage.

+## Caveats

+- No auth (use only in environments of high trust, like your startup).

 ## Setup